-This bottling is memorable in it’s own right, in a very modern and international style.
+This bottling is memorable in its own right, in a very modern and international style.
 The fruit is right up front, playing down the typical rusticity of a Sienna vineyard.
 New oak flavors of sweet vanilla and cinnamon are evident on both the nose and palate.
 Other notes include black tea and anise on the nose, with just a touch of new car smell.
-On the palate, flavors of cherry and plum are the clear winners, and a finish that rides out in style.
-Rich and voluptuous this wine is luxurious in composition.
-A highly pleasurable bottle of red.
+On the palate, flavors of cherry and plum are the clear winners and a finish that rides out in style.
+Rich and voluptuous this wine is luxurious in composition—a highly pleasurable bottle of red.